Orololuwa/go-gorm-boilerplate/readMe.md

-# CollectAm API
+# GO GORM BOILERPLATE

-- backend app for CollectAM app
+- GO template for backend development with GORM